 Take a look at our example Pitch Deck Template!

-Social media tools are software that allows you to manage one or more social media accounts across many channels on one platform.
+Social media tools are software that allows you to manage one or more social media accounts across many channels on one platform, and they will greatly influence your workflow, capabilities and pricing.

 Search the internet and there'll be hundreds of social media tools that you can use.